zxfr/strokefont_cyrillic/README.md

 3. Open the font with the default font viewer application and install it to the system.

-4. Run **SFEdit2.exe** and start a new font, selecting the just installed TTF as an input
+4. Run **SFEdit2.exe** and start a new font, selecting the just installed TTF as an input.

 5. Review and adjust auto-generated glyphs.